huachuman/Obsidian-Tabzoom/README.md

-Note that this is a primitive implementation of an individual tab zoom feature.
-I am just an obsidian user with a vague understanding of programming so this may not behave as expected and there will probably be many changes/enhancements to come.
+Note that this is a very primitive implementation of an individual tab zoom feature.
+There is lots of room for improvement.
+I am just an obsidian user like any other with a vague understanding of programming so this may not behave as expected and there will probably be many changes/enhancements to come.
 Feel free to contribute or open an issue.

 # Features